Category: Adjunct Faculty

 The Undergraduate School

-University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach, on site at Killeen, TX, JBLM, WA or Fort Benning, GA in the Mathematics program.
-Specifically, we are seeking faculty for the following course:
+University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach, on site at Norfolk, VA in the Mathematics program.
+Specifically, we are seeking faculty for the following courses:

 MATH 105 - Topics for Mathematical Literacy: An investigation of contemporary topics in mathematics.
 The aim is to apply mathematical processes to solve problems involving exponential and logarithmic modeling, personal finance, probability, basic logical thinking, and statistical reasoning.